mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 .. figure:: /images/tools/Krita_transforms_cage.png

-    Transforming a straight banana to be curved with the cage tool
+    Transforming a straight banana to be curved with the cage tool.

 Adjust Granularity
 ~~~~~~~~~~~~~~~~~~